eric-brechemier/how-i-replaced-skype-with-twilio/README.md

 * copy the URL of the TwiML bin, found in its details after saving the script.
-  Go to the settings of the SIP domain, and under Voice Configuration, paste the URL from the clipboard into the Request URL field, then save.
+* go to the settings of the SIP domain, and under Voice Configuration, paste the URL from the clipboard into the Request URL field
+* save the settings of the SIP domain

 * launch Linphone on your computer
 * test the setup: [call a regular phone number][] from Linphone